Staying productive at work for 8 straight hours is tough.

 - Short meditation breaks to re-energize

 Computers cause stress when they don’t work.
-Having a secure Internet connection, whether it’s with a residential connection, like one from DSL.com or a corporate network, needs to be reliable to reduce stress.
+Having a secure Internet connection, whether it’s with a residential connection or a corporate network, needs to be reliable to reduce stress.
 When your employees have a great Internet connection and way get secure, consistent online access, they’re happier – which means they’re more productive.

 It’s also important that corporations make it easy for employees to tap into their business’s network from anywhere.
 Having a VPN (virtual private network) that employees can access while at home, at a conference, or even on vacation ensures that workers can be productive from just about anywhere.